sageb18/sageb18/README.md

 ### What I'm working on

-**[Covered](https://github.com/sageb18/covered)** - Just recently finished Covered, a constraint-based shift scheduling.
+**[Covered](https://github.com/sageb18/covered)** - Just recently finished Covered, a constraint-based shift scheduling sandbox.
 Describe a team, some shifts, and the rules; a Timefold solver finds a valid schedule or explains why none exists.

 __Technologies:__